 Beautiful women wearing tiny bikinis line the beach while shirtless men play Samba in the street.
-The jungle hums in the background and Christ The Redeemer stands over it all, forgiving everyone their sins.
+The jungle hums in the background and Christ The Redeemer stands over it all.

 There’s a lot to love about dating in Brazil.
 There are also a lot of stereotypes, however (see above), and it’s not always apparent where cliche ends and reality begins.
-Not all Brazilian men are flirt savants, for instance, and not every Brazilian women will sit back and wait for you to approach her.
+Not all Brazilian men are flirt savants, for instance, and not every Brazilian woman will expect you to approach her.